Equivariant stable sheaves and toric GIT: Introduction

-\end{itemize} Moreover, there is at most one class $\alpha$ on $Y$ satisfying $(i)$ up to scale. \end{theorem} In the statement of Theorem \ref{theo:intro}, the sum (\ref{eq:MC intro}) is over the set of $T$-invariant divisors in the stable locus $X^s$ of the $G$-action and $u_D$ denotes the primitive generator of the ray associated to $D$ in the fan of $X$ (see Section \ref{sec:toricdefinitions}).
+\end{itemize} Moreover, there is at most one class $\alpha$ on $Y$ satisfying $(i)$ up to scale. \end{theorem} In the statement of Theorem \ref{theo:intro}, the sum (\ref{eq:MC intro}) is over the set of $T_X$-invariant irreducible divisors in the stable locus $X^s$ of the $G$-action and $u_D$ denotes the primitive generator of the ray associated to $D$ in the fan of $X$ (see Section \ref{sec:toricdefinitions}).

-When the moduli functors of stable reflexive sheaves on $(X,L)$ and $(Y,\alpha)$ are corepresentable, for example when $X$ and $Y$ are smooth and $\alpha$ is integral \cite{Koo11}, and under hypothesis of Theorem \ref{theo:intro}, the functors $\fP_\bfi$ induce maps between connected components of the moduli spaces of stable reflexive sheaves on $(Y,\alpha)$ and $(X,L)$.
-We expect Theorem \ref{theo:intro} to be the first step towards relating topological invariants between these moduli spaces, and will investigate these relations in future work.

-Minkowski condition (\ref{eq:MC intro}) is a very restrictive condition on $(G,\gamma)$.
-We will say that a subtorus $G\subset T$ is {\it compatible} with $(X,L)$ if there is a generic linearization $\gamma : T \to \Aut(L)$ for $G$ such that $((X,L),(G,\gamma))$ satisfies Minkowski condition.
-We obtain in Lemma \ref{lem:restrictive action} an explicit bound, depending on the dimension and the number of rays in the fan, on the number of compatible one-parameter subgroups for polarized complete toric varieties satisfying a mild hypothesis.
-Nevertheless, we manage to show the following: \begin{proposition} Let $(X,L)$ be a polarized toric orbifold.
-Up to replacing $L$ by a sufficiently high power, there are at least $(n+1)$ one-parameter subgroups of $T$ compatible with $(X,L)$.
-The associated GIT quotients are weighted projective spaces. \end{proposition} Compact weighted projective spaces are precisely the complete toric orbifolds of Picard rank $1$, and as such are the simplest complete toric orbifolds.
-It is then interesting to be able to lift stable sheaves on this simpler objects to general toric orbifolds.
-By iterating the statement, we expect to obtain interesting information on the moduli spaces of equivariant reflexive sheaves on these varieties.
-What still lacks in this discussion is knowledge of the corepresentability of the moduli functors in such generality.
-We intend to study this and related questions in a sequel to this paper.
+The Minkowski condition (\ref{eq:MC intro}) is a very restrictive condition on $(G,\gamma)$.
+We will say that a subtorus $G\subset T_X$ is {\it compatible} with $(X,L)$ if there is a generic linearization $\gamma : T_X \to \Aut(L)$ for $G$ such that $((X,L),(G,\gamma))$ satisfies the Minkowski condition.
+We obtain in Lemma \ref{lem:restrictive action} an explicit bound, depending on the dimension and the number of rays in the fan, on the number of compatible one-parameter subgroups for polarized projective toric varieties satisfying a mild hypothesis.
+Nevertheless, we manage to show the following: \begin{proposition} Let $(X,L)$ be a $n$-dimensional polarized toric orbifold.
+Denote by $m$ the number of torus fixed points of $X$.
+Up to replacing $L$ by a sufficiently high power, there are at least $m$ one-parameter subgroups of $T_X$ compatible with $(X,L)$ giving distinct GIT quotients.
+The associated GIT quotients for these subgroups are weighted projective spaces. \end{proposition} \begin{remark} By a toric orbifold we mean a toric variety with isolated quotient singularities, corresponding to a simplicial fan, as in \cite[Theorem 3.1.19 and Definition 3.1.18]{CLS}. \end{remark} Compact weighted projective spaces are precisely the projective toric orbifolds of Picard rank $1$, and as such are the simplest projective toric orbifolds.
+It is then interesting to be able to lift stable sheaves on these simpler objects to general toric orbifolds.
+We expect as an application of Theorem \ref{theo:intro} and Proposition \ref{prop:orbifold to WPP intro} to develop a new geometrical construction of stable bundles of low rank on toric projective varieties.